 Bruce Power currently has a licence to operate the site until 2020, however, the company will formally seek a renewal to this licence in 2018 to reflect the new outlook and work program for the facility, following the announcement of a commercial framework with the IESO last year.
 The licence renewal application will follow the rigorous and transparent public process established by the Canadian Nuclear Safety Commission and will include current life-extension and future Major Component Replacement work as part of this process.

-Starting in September 2016, Bruce Power will host an eight-month series of telephone town-hall meetings and community workshops to share information and obtain feedback about its plans.
+Bruce Power will host a series of engagement sessions and webinars to share information and obtain feedback about its plans.

 Please check back frequently for updates on upcoming outreach initiatives.